blucardin/SCIE001Physics/main.typ

 #figure(
   image("figures/EulerFit3.svg"),
   caption: [
-    Graph of the internal temperature over time for Trial 3.
+    Graph of the internal temperature of the can over time for Trial 3.
   ],
 ) <trial3>

 #figure(
   image("figures/EulerFit4.svg"),
   caption: [
-    Graph of the internal temperature over time for Trial 4.
+    Graph of the internal temperature of the can over time for Trial 4.
   ],
 ) <trial3>

 #figure(
   image("figures/EulerFit1.svg"),
   caption: [
-    Graph of the internal temperature over time for Trial 1.
+    Graph of the internal temperature of the can over time for Trial 1.
   ],
 ) <trial3>